Qualification / Validation / Commissioning

 4.2.
 Where re-qualification is necessary and performed at a specific time period, the period should be justified and the criteria for evaluation defined.
 Furthermore, the possibility of small changes over time should be assessed.”

-Detailed recommendations on conduction of Acceptance Tests and Qualification are provided in ISPE Baseline Guide Vol 5: Commissioning & Qualification, 2nd Edition 2019.
-ISPE Guidelines, unlike GMP Guidelines, do not have status of regulatory requirements.
+Detailed recommendations on conducting Acceptance Tests and Qualification are provided in ISPE Baseline Guide Vol. 5: Commissioning & Qualification, 2nd Edition, 2019.
+Unlike GMP guidelines, ISPE guidelines do not hold the status of regulatory requirements.

-There are a number of different kinds and stages of qualification and validation in relation to different aspects and life-cycle stages of pharmaceutical manufacturing, in particular:
+There are several different types and stages of qualification and validation, each related to different aspects and life-cycle stages of pharmaceutical manufacturing, including:

 1. Basic Risk Analysis – BRA